 HOW TO GET INVOLVED

-• Volunteer to help grow and harvest food in one of the FOOD GARDENS in your local area and consider donating seeds, seedlings, cuttings, plants, pots, compost, manure, pots, tools, materials, etc.
+• Help grow and harvest food in a local FOOD GARDEN and consider donating seeds, seedlings, cuttings, plants, pots, compost, manure, pots, tools, materials, etc.

 • BECOME A SUPPORTER of our cause by contributing a regular monthly payment.